Skip to content

 }

--- When existingFrame:Destroy() is called:
+-- When existingFrame is destroyed:

 -- 1. The 'Activated' connection is disconnected.